AdaptiveMotorControlLab/CellSeg3D/docs/res/loader_module_guide.rst

 Once you have launched the review process, you will have access to the following functionalities:

 **1.** A dialog to choose the folder in which you want to save the verified and/or corrected annotations, and a button to save the labels.
-They will be saved as png, with one file per slice.
+They will be saved as **.png**, with one file per slice.

 **2.** A button to update the status of the slice in the csv file (in this case : checked/not checked)